Managing small-acreage horse farms in Central and Eastern Oregon

 The long-term health of forage plants requires three things:

-- Enough leaf area and sunlight for photosynthesis
+• Enough leaf area and sunlight for photosynthesis

-- Intact plant growing “points” for quick regrowth following grazing
+• Intact plant growing points for quick regrowth following grazing

-- Roots sufficient to support the leaves and stems of the plant
+• Roots sufficient to support the leaves and stems of the plant

 Plants manufacture food in their leaves using solar energy, carbon dioxide from the air and water to make sugars and complex carbohydrates.
 This process, called photosynthesis, requires “solar receptors” in the form of green leaves.
-Removing too many leaves through overgrazing slows plant growth and damages the root system.
+Removing too many leaves through overgrazing slows plant growth and limits the root system.

 When grass grows

 Figure 2 shows the seasonal irrigated pasture growth for Central Oregon under optimal and average management.
-Optimal management includes precisely managing soil fertility, grazing and irrigation so pastures produce at a very high level.
-Average management is closer to common practice.
+Optimal management includes managing soil fertility, grazing and irrigation so pastures produce at a very high level.
+Average management is closer to the common practice.
 Note the amount of feed needed per horse per day.
 Under average management, more than 1 acre is required to feed a horse during most of the grazing season.
 Typical growth patterns vary by elevation, latitude, soil fertility, plant species and average rainfall.

 This natural growth cycle can provide too much feed at some times and not enough at other times.
 Some farms use some of their pasture to produce hay that is stored and fed when the pastures are not producing.
 Small-acreage horse farms may not have this option.